Table of Contents

 Set the workspace type.
 In a concurrent workspace, files are normally left writable and no version control lock is needed to make a change.
 In a locking workspace, files are normally read-only, and made writable when a version control lock is set.
 The locking workspace type helps coordinate changes with others using the same snapshot.
 The concurrent workspace type is great for workspaces attached to private snapshots, and also works better with tools not integrated with SnapshotCM.

-Remove /archive/path from the working set.
+Remove /workspace/path from the working set.

 Diagnostics